-They heartily recommended Isshinkai to me which they thought had classes near where I lived in Waterloo.
+Eventually, after writing to my teachers, I received a hearty recommendation for Isshinkai, which they thought had classes near where I lived in Waterloo.
 The first class I went to, led by Emile Swain Sensei, one of the Founders' senior students, was a bit like returning home.
 I knew straightaway that this is what I had been searching for.
 Powerful but with a light touch, creative & playful: wanting to give people a bigger experience of what they could be.

 Aikido has changed my life, no question.
 I feel much more balanced, more grounded, more accepting and less afraid.
 I passed my 1st Dan black belt in Summer 2017 and that really is just the beginning of all the learning and development I feel is possible if I keep challenging myself with the teachings and ideas in Aikido.
 The more I practise the more I see how wide the application of the principles we explore through attacks and throws on the mat can be in my life off the mat.